thumbnail

 Minecraft servers are a wonderful gateway into all the many ways you can play the game.
 But keeping your Minecraft Server secured is massively important.

-Here's our guide on how to protect your Minecraft server, where we'll cover many different commands that can help you along, from Vanilla settings to plugins, and break down why they're important.
+Here's our guide on how to protect your Minecraft server, where we'll cover everything from Vanilla settings to plugins and break down why they're important.

-Before starting with the plugins, let's start with the stuff we’ve seen before beginning with the vanilla settings, and the server.properties file.
+Before starting with the plugins, let's start with the stuff we’ve seen before: vanilla settings, and the server.properties file.

 Whitelist